CodeByPrime/firstrepo/README.md

 Hello Guys!
 this is my first repo
-I hope that I will become successful
+I hope that I will become successful freelancer